State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 The mortality rate compares positive cases against deaths.

-The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 2.9 percent in the United States and 3.1 percent worldwide, which neared 975,000 deaths and neared 31.84 million cases Tuesday, according to Worldometers.info.
+The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 2.9 percent in the United States and 3.1 percent worldwide, which passed 981,000 deaths and passed 32.0 million cases Wednesday, according to Worldometers.info.

 Age breakdown